pharo-open-documentation/pharo-wiki/General/Baselines.md

 Pharo projects often requires a configuration to declare the how they should be loaded.
 This configuration is done via **Baselines**.
 A baseline defines the packages of the project, their dependencies to each other and to external projects and independant sub-groups that can be loaded.

+Adding a baseline to a project has some advantages:
+- It makes it easier to load the project and for others to contribute to your project
+- It allows the users of the project to be unaware of the project's dependencies
+- It ensures that packages and dependencies of the project are loaded in the right order

 This documentation explains how to write a baseline and how to load the project described by this baseline.

 > **TODO: Add documentation about #includes: (Includes allow to say "When XXX is loaded, I must be loaded before it".
 It's really useful when we define spec for specific attributes)**